-These warts are usually nothing to worry about.
+Warts are usually nothing to worry about.
 However, they will bother some dogs who will want to chew and lick these growths, causing them to become inflamed and bleed.
-If this happens, you may indeed want to remove these warts.
+If this happens, you may indeed want to consider removing them.

 - Dog warts can bleed a lot.

-- Removing a dog wart at home can be painful for your dog.
+- It will be painful for your dog.

-Many times you do not need to remove dog warts.
-My own dog Ruby has about 10 to 15 warts on her.
-She has not bothered any of them so we have not removed them.
+Many times, you do not need to remove them: my own dog Ruby has about 10 to 15 warts on her.
+She has not bothered any of them, so we have not removed them.
 Dog warts are usually benign, meaning that they are not cancerous growths and usually do not need to remove them.

-Some dogs will want to lick, chew, or scratch at the warty on their body.
+Some dogs will want to lick, chew, or scratch at the wart on their body.
 This can cause them to bleed.
-Many times the only way to stop your dog from bothering these warts is to have them surgically removed by your vet.
+The only way to stop your dog from bothering these warts is often to have them surgically removed by your vet.

 Three Effective Ways to Remove Dog Warts

-This method involves your vet using a scalpel blade and cutting it off then putting a few stiches to close the skin.
+This method involves your vet using a scalpel blade and cutting it off, then putting a few stitches to close the skin.

 2. Using Electrocautery.

-An electrocautery unit will cut and cauterized the wart at the same time.
+An electrocautery unit will cut and cauterize the wart at the same time.
 This makes removing the mass very quick and painless.
-If the wart is very small, your dog may not even need any stitches.
+If the growth is very small, your dog may not even need any stitches.

 This is what is commonly done with people.
 Using cryotherapy to freeze the mass and letting it eventually fall off.

-Can you Remove a Dog Wart at Home?
-(Without Vet’s Help)
+Can you Remove a Wart at Home?
+(Without Your Vet’s Help)